Revision Facelift Brisbane: When This May Be Considered

 Is a secondary facelift the same as a revision facelift?

 The terms “revision facelift” and “secondary facelift” are generally used interchangeably and refer to the same category of surgery — addressing findings after a previous facelift.
 A related but distinct term, “second facelift,” is generally used for surgery performed many years after a successful primary facelift to re-suspend tissues that have descended again over time.
 The clinical question for a second facelift is about continued ageing; the clinical question for a revision or secondary facelift is about the outcome of the prior operation.
-In practice many patients present with elements of both, and which approach applies is part of the consultation discussion.
+In practice many patients present with elements of both.

 What records should I bring to my Brisbane consultation?